melisplatform/melis-platform-framework-symfony/README.md

 # melis-platform-framework-symfony
-MelisPlatformFrameworkSymfony module is made using Symfony bundle.
-This module is the gateway in order for Symfony to make a connection to Melis platform.
-Like accessing the registered services of Melis and automatically used the database connection of the platform.
+This bundle is the gateway in order for Symfony to make a connection to Melis platform.
+Like accessing the registered services and automatically used the database connection of the platform.

 ## Getting Started
 This instructions will get you a copy of the project up and running on your machine.

 ### Prerequisites
 You will need to install the following in order to have this module running:
-* melisplatform/melis-core
 * melisplatform/melis-platform-frameworks

 This will automatically be done when using composer.